 a definitive history of both The National Hospital and the Institute from 1860 to 1997, authored by Simon Shorvon, Alastair Compston, Andrew Lees, Michael Clark, and Martin Rossor.
 Available to purchase online with all proceeds of sales going to the National Brain Appeal.

 In this programme, which features footage and materials from Queen Square Archives, Dan Snow discovers how the shell shock of WW1 has evolved into the cases of PTSD that modern soldiers suffer with today.
 Delving into previously unseen archives he reveals the difficult history of how Britain has reacted to the psychological consequences of warfare.
 Dan interviewed Stefanie Linden, author of They Called it Shell Shock which draws heavily on our Archives, as part of the programme.
-BBC iplayer (from 7mins); Box of Broadcasts (UCL password required for access)
+Box of Broadcasts (from 7mins) (UCL (or other institutional) password required for access)

 We have recently digitised several Gowers’ sketchbooks from the late 19th century, many of which are now available online.
 The sketchbooks include detailed drawings of St Ives, Dover, and Southwold, as well as collections of drawings of figures, and some watercolour landscapes.
 With many thanks to Rebecca Gowers for loaning these to the Archives.